openstack-gitops/rhoso-gitops/containerfile/README.md

 ## Creating the container image

-Using buildah or podman, run the following commande from the root of the repository:
+Using buildah or podman, run the following commands from the root of the repository:

 ```Bash